Jasveer-Shah/Amazon-clone-next.js/README.md

 3) ```yarn run dev```

+yarn add next-auth
 ### If you see the window below then you are set to build AMAZON 2.0!

-![Template Screenshot](TemplateScreenshot.jpg?raw=true "Template Screenshot")
+![Template Screenshot](TemplateScreenshot.jpg?raw=true "Template Screenshot") yarn run dev   -- to run the server

 Teach used -
 React,